-We already know that a pointer points to a location in memory and thus used to store address of variables.
+We already know that a pointer points to a location in memory and thus used to store the address of variables.
 So, when we define a pointer to pointer.
-The first pointer is used to store the address of second pointer.
+The first pointer is used to store the address of the variable.
+And the second pointer is used to store the address of the first pointer.
 That is why they are also known as double pointers.

 How to declare a pointer to pointer in C?

 Declaring Pointer to Pointer is similar to declaring pointer in C. The difference is we have to place an additional ‘*’ before the name of pointer.

 int **ptr; // declaring double pointers